o2r-project/o2r-badger/README.md

 ![na badge](https://img.shields.io/badge/research%20location-n%2Fa-lightgrey.svg)

-If there is an unexpected error during execution, or if the services are not accessbile, an error will be returned:
+If there is an unexpected error during execution, or if the services are not accessible, an error will be returned:

 ```bash
 404 Not found